HactarCE/key-names/README.md

 Note that on macOS there does not appear to be an API for getting key names from scancodes, so there is instead a hard-coded table based on the US QWERTY layout.
 This isn't ideal, but at least it's something.

+Run `cargo run --example all_keys` to see the key names produced by this library.

 ## Modifier names and order

 | OS      | Modifier names and order          |